10 Surprising Facts You Need to Know About Eating at Bulgarian Restaurants

 At the end of the meal, servers in Bulgarian restaurants will typically ask how you prefer to pay the bill.

-This simple question, has big implications.
+This simple question has big implications.
 Bulgarian restaurants process the bill differently depending on the mode of payment.

 If you change your payment mode, you create a lot of work for your server.

+At a local restaurant, we once told our waiter that we would pay our bill in cash.
 However, when we looked at the amount, we changed our minds and pulled out a credit card instead.

 The reaction we received by changing the payment method was very surprising.

 Our waiter complained that it was difficult to make the change, even though the restaurant accepts credit cards.
+Eventually, the waiter accepted our credit payment.

-Always have cash with you in case you run into the potential issue of the credit card terminal machine not working.
+One tip is to always have cash with you in case you run into the potential issue of the credit card terminal machine not working.

 Authentic Food Quest Page_Break